apigee/openbank/README.md

 - Private key for the bank has to be provided during deployment.
 It is recommended to define a Prompt in config.yml and use it as value for the private key.
 - For Production access, a Mutual TSL connectivity needs to be configured as defined [here](http://docs.apigee.com/api-services/content/creating-virtual-host).
-- While running `gulp deployopenbank` please do make sure there are no custom APIs defined with the same names; otherwise those APIs will be overwritten with a new revision.
+- While running `gulp openbankdeploy --env <env>` please do make sure there are no custom APIs defined with the same names; otherwise those APIs will be overwritten with a new revision.

 ## Changelog